keima-matsui/PlayFormTest/README.md

-# PlayFormTest
 # Simple Form Test with Play Framework 2.4

-this is form sample for play for java.
+This is Play for java simple form sample.
+I'm not sure what is best way.

 ##MY NOTICE
-+Change POST or GET in route file if you want to change method
++Change POST or GET in route file if you want to change method.